 The rest of the paper is organized as follows.
-Section I outlines the Rosen-Roback model and its core results.
-Section II incorporates heterogeneous moving costs, and shows that the results change substantially.
-The implied effects of amenities change both quantitatively and qualitatively, with housing market factors playing a significant role in the setting of regional rents, wages and populations.
-Section III makes some extensions of the model.
-We discuss the effects of more realistic labor market assumptions, the effects of housing supply constraints on the results, and the relationship between productivity, rents, wages and city population A final section concludes with some comments on the empirical content of the model, and some further rumination on the Rosen-Roback model.
+Section I outlines the Rosen-Roback model.
+Section II incorporates heterogeneous moving costs, and shows how in their presence local area housing supply is the most important determinant of rents.
+Wages are much more passive in this analysis.
+Section III discusses the model's implications for the QOL literature, then sketches out how the new model provides a bridge between the neoclassical, Rosen-Roback model and the new agglomeration literature.
+A final section concludes with some comments on the empirical content of the model, and some further rumination on the Rosen-Roback model.